-A description of the general specimen design of the drainage scheme is contained else where in the copyright EIS.
-For
+A description of the general specimen design of the drainage scheme is contained else where in the EIS.

 9.12.
 Containment and ventilation/extraction of odours - Standard Practice

 The containment and ventilation/extraction of odour from WWTP's should consider the following as a minimum: